 Kerry Group to buy preservatives maker Niacet for $1 billion

-LONDON, June 21 (Reuters) - Irish food firm Kerry Group Plc KYGa.L said on Monday it will buy preservatives maker Niacet Corp. for 853 million euros ($1.01 billion), on a cash-free, debt-free basis.
+LONDON, June 21 (Reuters) - Kerry Group Plc KYGa.L said on Monday it will buy preservatives maker Niacet Corp. for 853 million euros ($1.01 billion), as the Irish food firm sharpens its focus on its ingredients business.

 The deal comes after Kerry last week said it would sell its British and Irish Consumer Foods’ Meats and Meals business to U.S. poultry producer Pilgrim's Pride Corp PPC.O for 819 million euros.